Things to Do in Freeport: Complete 2026 Activity Guide

 • Wildlife: UNEXSO Dolphin Experience - swim with dolphins from $199

-• Shopping: Port Lucaya Marketplace - duty-free shopping, restaurants, live music
+• Shopping: Port Lucaya Marketplace - duty-free shopping, restaurants, live music (free entry)

 • Beach: Taino Beach - family-friendly with water sports, free access